Prakharnagore/Dev/Javascript/Javascript Interview - RoadSideCoder/Index.md

 ### Question 11.
 Closure vs Scope

 ```
-Closure : Rhen ever we create a function between another function, the inner function is the closure.
+Closure : when ever we create a function between another function, the inner function is the closure.
 Global Scope
 Outer Scope
 Local Scope